 A well-designed and executed internship program allows students to explore potential careers and obtain valuable job experience.
-It can also create a robust talent pipeline and bolster a company’s reputation.
+When you hire interns, you’ll also create a robust talent pipeline for your company while boosting its reputation.

-If you’re gearing up to hire interns, here are some tips to consider:
+If you’re gearing up to hire interns, these seven tips will help you do so successfully.

 While it can be tempting to jump in and hire additional staff to cover for employee vacations, it’s important to assess your business needs and have specific job duties in mind once you decide it’s time to hire an intern.
 Also consider having a back-up plan for your intern, if your summer business isn’t as robust as you’d hoped.

-Just because an intern isn’t a full-fledged employee, doesn’t mean you should put little effort into sourcing them.
+Just because an intern isn’t a full-fledged employee doesn’t mean you should put little effort into sourcing them.
+After all, even if they’re not earning a full salary, their efforts could help—or hurt—your business, depending on how well you’ve prepared.
 Apply the same recruiting and interviewing techniques you use for your normal hiring (assuming those strategies have been successful).

-If recruiting interns from your existing customer base isn’t possible, Cheston recommends referencing a list of colleges and universities in your region and focusing your recruitment efforts there.
+If recruiting interns from your existing customer base isn’t possible, then consider generating a list of colleges and universities in your region and focus your recruitment efforts there.